sonata-project/ecommerce/docs/index.rst

 Sonata is an open source e-commerce solution based on top of Symfony2.
 Sonata e-commerce is a group of Symfony2 bundles & PHP components allowing you to add e-commerce capabilities to your Symfony2 application.
-It's also and fully compatible with several other Sonata bundles, such as SonataAdminBundle and SonataNotificationBundle.
+It's also fully compatible with several other Sonata bundles, such as SonataAdminBundle and SonataNotificationBundle.

 With this vendor, you'll be able to manage a whole e-commerce process: